 Caring for your jewelry begins with being mindful of how to wear your pieces and when to take them off.
-When you are not wearing your jewelry, store your pieces in an airtight bag to keep them from exposure to outside elements.
+As a golden rule, jewelry should be the last thing you put on, and the first thing you take off!

 We are always here to consult with you on any questions you have regarding the care of your jewelry.
 You can reach us at firstname.lastname@example.org.

 - 10kt and 14kt gold is a solid metal but still delicate in nature.
 While this material can last a lifetime, solid gold does require gentle care and occasional polishing.
 We do not recommend any chemical solutions when cleaning your jewelry.